 PROGRAM OVERSIGHT AND REVIEW

 Services offered through the Community Choices Waiver (CCW) are closely monitored to assure compliance with Medicaid’s policy as well as applicable state and federal rules and regulations.
 Oversight is conducted through licensure compliance and program monitoring.
 The Louisiana Department of Health (LDH) Health Standards Section (HSS) staff conducts on-site reviews to assure state licensure compliance for the providers for which they license.
-The Office of Aging and Adult Services (OAAS) staff conducts reviews to monitor compliance with Medicaid policy, waiver participation requirements, and the presence of personal outcomes as defined by individuals served.
+The Office of Aging and Adult Services (OAAS) staff conducts reviews to monitor support coordination agencies’ compliance with Medicaid policy, waiver participation requirements, and the presence of personal outcomes as defined by beneficiaries served.

-On-site review of support coordination providers is conducted by the OAAS regional office staff.
-Details about the support coordination monitoring process are provided to support coordination providers at the time of enrollment.
+The OAAS Regional Office (OAAS RO) staff conduct on-site reviews of support coordination agencies.
+Details about the support coordination agency monitoring process are provided to support coordination providers at the time of enrollment.
+(Refer to Appendix B for the link to the Support Coordination Agency Monitoring Policy and Procedures Manual).

+In addition to the OAAS formal monitoring process, OAAS will monitor compliance of the support coordination agencies’ duties, functions and requirements.
+If support coordination agencies fail to comply with their requirements, they may be sanctioned accordingly as outlined in the OAAS Support Coordination Agency Performance Agreement document.
+(See Appendix C for the link to this document).

 Health Standards Section Reviews